HMCRTLAnalyzer/general-synth/README.md

 This project aims to create a generalized synthesis flow for aiding the HMC RTL analysis efforts.

 ## Prerequisites
 This project was developed on Rocky Linux 8.8 Green Obsidian.
+(Similar to RedHat)

 The tools used for these specific scripts require:
 - Synopsys Design Compiler